torproject/onionbalance/docs/v3/tutorial-v3.rst

 that.
 So far so good but here comes the twist:

 1) Inside the HiddenService block of your torrc file, you need to add the following line: ``HiddenServiceOnionBalanceInstance 1``.
+Note that if you do not have an existing v3 onion service and you are trying to create one from scratch, you must first start Tor once without this torrc line, otherwise it will fail to start.
+After the onion service was created, add this line to your torrc file.

-2) In your hidden service directory where the ``hostname`` and ``hs_ed25519_public_key`` files are living (you will need to startup Tor once with the onion service enabled for the directory to get created) you need to create a new file with the name 'ob_config' that has the following line inside:
+2) In your hidden service directory where the ``hostname`` and ``hs_ed25519_public_key`` files are living (assuming you either moved them previously, either started Tor as described at previous step to generate them) you need to create a new file with the name 'ob_config' that has the following line inside:

    .. code-block:: console